ai/keyux/README.md

 ### Mac Compatibility Mode

-It's common to use the Meta (<kbd>⌘</kbd>) modifier for hotkeys on Mac, while Window and Linux usually favor the Ctrl key.
+It’s common to use the <kbd>Meta</kbd> (or <kbd>⌘</kbd>) modifier for hotkeys on Mac, while Window and Linux usually favor the <kbd>Ctrl</kbd> key.
 To provide familiar experience on all platforms, enable the Mac compatibility transform:

 ```js
 import {